-Sophie Burns, Somerset Wildlife Trust, discusses the importance nature has on our mental and physical wellbeing.
+Sophie Burns, Somerset Local Nature Partnership, discusses the importance nature has on our mental and physical wellbeing.

 “The natural world is the larger community to which we belong.
 To be alienated from this community is to become destitute in all that makes us human.
 To damage this community is to diminish our own existence.” – Thomas Berry, Cultural historian